 Algebra, Pre-calculus, Calculus, Linear Algebra, Chemistry, Physics, Human Physiology, and Biology

 SAT (Math) & ACT (Math & Science)

 Alexis is our Director of Marketing & Visual Communication and teacher at The Right Approach to Education.
 He is a graduate of Carlmont High School in Belmont, CA and graduated from San Francisco State University with a B.A. in Radio and Television and a minor in Counseling Psychology.
-He also has a passion for teaching the social sciences (history, US government, economics, and psychology) and English.
-Alexis integrates a real world application in his lessons and curriculum.
+He also has a passion for teaching the social sciences (history, US government, economics, and psychology), Multimedia, and English.
+Alexis integrates a real-world application in his lessons and curriculum.
 Alexis teaches the relevancy and mastery of the subject material to a student's "scholarly toolbox."
-He incorporates a “growth mindset” approach, having students learn from their mistakes and shortcomings into teaching opportunities and positive learning experiences.
+He incorporates a “growth mindset” approach, having students learn from their mistakes and shortcomings in teaching opportunities and positive learning experiences.